 Nestled amid some of the world’s oldest mountains, the creeks, and basins of Turkey Pen harbor a vibrant ecosystem.
 The Little Tennessee River is designated as a Native Fish Conservation Area, containing more than 100 species of native fish, 10 species of native mussels, and a dozen crayfish species.
 Turkey Pen truly bridges the Smoky Mountains and is a one of a kind property.

-Three mountain ranges come together here, The Great Smokey’s to the north, the Cheoahs to the east and Unicoi mountain range to the south, which remains one of the most primitive, undeveloped areas in the eastern United States.
+Three mountain ranges come together here, The Great Smoky’s to the north, the Cheoahs to the east, and the Unicoi mountain range to the south, which remains one of the most primitive, undeveloped areas in the eastern United States.
 The name Unicoi comes from the Cherokee word that means white.
 It refers to the low-lying clouds and fog that often drape the Southern Appalachian Mountains.
 The nearby Joyce Kilmer-Slickrock Wilderness and the Citico Creek Wilderness make this area a truly wild place.
-The water frontage on Chilhowee Lake along the Bolden Knight Bluff is very special and has excellent access.
-The Little Tennessee River starts in Northern Georgia and gathers waters from the Tuckasegee and Tellico Rivers and Citico Creek, contributing to the diversity of Turkey Pen.
+The water frontage on Chilhowee Lake along the Bolden Knight Bluff is exceptional and has excellent access.
+The Little Tennessee River starts in Northern Georgia and gathers waters from the Tuckasegee and Tellico Rivers and Citico Creek, contributing to Turkey Pen’s diversity.